What exactly is Palo Santo?

 Q: Do you cut trees?

 A: Yes!
 We, as well as everybody involved with the business of Palo Santo, cuts trees.
 The processing of a tree trunk to a nicely presented package of sticks entails using machetes to cut down the wood.
 The more appropriate question that most people actually intend to ask is...do you cut living trees down?
 And this answer is NO...absolutely not.
-Any Bursera graveolens tree that has been cut prematurely before its natural death and multi-year curing period, simply put, does not contain the same essence, and will not serve as adequate material for processing quality sticks and essential oil.
-And as for the small group of individuals in the world who are engaged in this type of practice, they will be naturally dissolved from the marketplace as their products are clearly inferior, intentions impure, and consumers are becoming more educated daily.
-This behavior is not tolerated by anybody who is responsible for the extensive conservation and reforestation efforts put forth by both the private sector and local (a.k.a.
-Ecuadorian & Peruvian) government agencies.
+Any Bursera graveolens tree that has been cut prematurely before its natural death and multi-year curing period, simply put, does not produce the same abundance of resin, and will not serve as adequate material for quality smudge sticks and essential oil.

 Q: Are there any chemicals used in the distillation process of the essential oil?